hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

-# Building a new mission for infra orgs
+# Infra is about empowerment, not just efficiency

-Or, evolving "keep the plane in the air and save money" toward "empower all our users with stable, efficient, agile infra", a meditation on mission, agility, and the concept of a cost center.
+Or, **building a new mission for infra orgs** by evolving *keep the plane in the air and save money* toward *empower all our users with stable, efficient, agile infra*: a meditation on mission, agility, and the concept of a cost center.

 We'll discuss in five parts: